 Of course, you should still consider keeping some of your cash in the stock market to diversify your portfolio.
 Plus, stocks have instant liquidity.
 These assets can take months to sell and their market value can ebb and flow.

 Tip: Use Blooom to rebalance your 401k or IRA if you need help setting an asset allocation.

 Gold and Silver

 Precious metals have been a currency and measurement of wealth for thousands of years.
 In fact, the US dollar was linked to the “gold standard” until 1971.
-Gold, silver, platinum and palladium are the four most popular metals you can own.

 Gold is the universal favorite for several reasons–it doesn’t tarnish.
 You can buy gold royalty stocks and gold trust ETFs through your stockbroker.
 However, you won’t be able to take possession of the gold.